-The values for insulated exhaust systems can be found in the Technical data chapter of the installation manual.
+Values for insulated exhaust systems can be found in 01:06 Technical data.

 The insulation must be designed so that the flexible part of the exhaust system is not restricted in its movement.
 It must also be possible to inspect the exhaust system without damaging the insulation during dismantling.